 SEASONING GUITAR WOOD

-Unseasoned wood contains water both in the cells walls and in the cell's channels.
+“Green“ wood contains water both in the cellular ducts (moisture) and in the cellular structure (walls).

-As the tree is cut down the percentage of moisture in the wood may also reach half the total weight of the plant and a wood board is defined as "seasoned" only when its relative moisture content reaches about 10-15%.
+In the newly felled tree, the percentage of humidity can reach half of the total weight and a wooden board is defined as "seasoned" when its relative internal humidity reaches about 10-15%.

 Ideally, the wood should be stored in a continuously ventilated environment for seasoning, so that the process takes place naturally and as quickly as possible.

 In artificial curing procedures ("kiln drying"), the wood is placed on special supports in rooms ventilated by hot air.
 The process reduces the humidity of the wood in percentages ranging from 7 to 12%, thus obtaining an artificial seasoning that would take several years in naturally ventilated environments.

 The artificially dried wood must always be re-conditioned for at least a few months before being used (process of "equalization" of the wood).

 When preparing the cutting and storage for the seasoning of the blank for necks and bodies, attention should be paid to the structure and direction of the vein to predict how a piece of wood will behave as it dries.
 The wood actually tends to straighten the vein when seasoning and for this reason it is necessary to leave a certain abundance for the cut to size.

 If we forgot to do so, we would risk finding ourselves with an unusable piece of wood.

 The wood taken from the inner part of the tree (heartwood) is increasingly dense, dry and stable than the wood taken from the younger and outer part (sapwood).